Will.i.am

-In addition to his music career, will.i.am has also been a judge and mentor on the television talent show series The Voice UK (2012–present), The Voice Australia (2014), and The Voice Kids (2017–present).
-He is the recipient of a Latin Grammy Award, a Daytime Emmy Award, and seven Grammy Awards.
+Outside of music, Adams founded the technology company i.am+ in 2013; he has also served as a panelist and mentor on the reality competition series The Voice UK (2012–present), The Voice Australia (2014), and The Voice Kids (2017–2023).
+He is the recipient of seven Grammy Awards, a Latin Grammy Award, and a Daytime Emmy Award.

 Early life

-William James Adams Jr. was born in Los Angeles on March 15, 1975, the son of American mother Debra (née Cain) and Jamaican father William Adams Sr. He has never met his father, and was raised by his mother in the Estrada Courts housing projects in the Boyle Heights neighborhood of Los Angeles, where they were among the few African-Americans living in a predominantly Hispanic community.
+William James Adams Jr. was born in Los Angeles, California, on March 15, 1975, the son of an African-American mother Debra (née Cain) and Jamaican father William James Adams Sr. He has never met his father; he was raised by his mother in the Estrada Courts housing projects in the Boyle Heights neighborhood of Los Angeles, where they were among the few African-Americans living in a predominantly Hispanic community.
 He did not discover his full birth name until he was 25.
 His mother encouraged him to be unique and to avoid conforming to the tendencies of the other youths in the neighborhood.
 To guide his musical career, she sent him to public schools in the more affluent West Los Angeles area such as Paul Revere Charter Middle School, which was one hour-long bus journey away.
 During the regular school year, he attended Palisades Charter High School.
 During that time, he started going to raves with classmate Pasquale Rotella.

-Adams' maternal uncle is former NFL player Lynn Cain, who inspired him during his early years.
+Adams' maternal uncle is former National Football League (NFL) player Lynn Cain, who inspired him during his early years.
 While studying at summer school at John Marshall High School, Adams became best friends with Allan Pineda (better known as apl.de.ap), who would later become a member of the Black Eyed Peas.
 While still in high school, Adams and Pineda performed in East Los Angeles clubs and were soon joined by three others to form the socially conscious Atban Klann rap group.
 Atban Klann caught the attention of rapper Eazy-E and Mason Miller, signing to his record label Ruthless Records in 1992.
 Adams later said his history with rave culture is why he chose a more electro sound for the Black Eyed Peas' albums The E.N.D. and The Beginning.
-Despite the use of electro and house music elements, will.i.am prefers to separate the underground from pop; in an article with Los Angeles Times, he mentioned that the secrecy surrounding the whereabouts of raves is what made raving special and different from the mainstream.
+Despite the use of electro and house music elements, will.i.am prefers to separate the underground from pop.
+In an article with Los Angeles Times, he mentioned that the secrecy surrounding the whereabouts of raves is what made raving special and different from the mainstream.